tylerswartz/ba_fewd/README.md

 `ls` gives you all the ruby methods available to that object. `ls 4` gives you all the methods for a integer.
 Very helpful when learning. `ls 'string'` for methods that are available for strings. `ls` only works when running `pry`.

+Homework: read and do excercises chapter 2 - 8.